Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 tags: [database, dashboards, reports]
 ---

-In practical applications of differential dataflow to analysing factory event streams one frequently encounters a lot of strings.
-Those strings usually represent various names - of inventory articles, workstations or activities.
-They can also represent certain properties of production processes, that we often call tags.
-A process can have certain property or not, which we represent by a presence or absence of a certain tag.
+In practical applications of [differential dataflow](https://docs.rs/differential-dataflow/) to analyzing factory event streams one frequently encounters a lot of strings.
+Those strings usually represent various names - of inventory articles, workstations, or activities.
+However, the straightforward approach in data flows rich in string objects may lead to a lot of unnecessary duplication which can result in high memory usage, unacceptable in small devices.

-Because of ownership structuring of differential dataflow we need to copy or clone a lot.
-This results often in a very high memory usage, that can be a limiting factor, especially in memory constrained environments like the Raspberry Pi or other IoT platforms.
-Once looking into the memory
-usage statistics it is easy to see that most of this cloned content are strings.
-We can work around
-this problem as long as we remember that Rust's `.clone()` operation is more about ownership than about copying bits.

-Let's take a look how we have handled this problem in Actyx internal BI pipelines.
+Let's take a look at how we have handled this problem in Actyx internal BI pipelines using the Actyx Rust SDK.

 <!--truncate-->

+## Introduction

+Differential dataflow is written in [Rust](https://www.rust-lang.org/), a modern programming language that helps building reliable and secure software.

 :::note
 See the [introduction to differential dataflow on developer.actyx.com] to get more context.